2ND AMENDMENT EXPLAINED

 First, a little history…

-The 2nd Amendment was drafted out of fears that the proposed new U.S. Constitution—that shifted to Congress the power “to provide for organizing, arming, and disciplining Militia”—left the States’ right to arm their militias merely implied, and subject to federal tyranny.
+Under the first constitution that governed the nation’s founding, the States had an express right to maintain and arm their militia.
+The 2nd Amendment was drafted out of fears that the proposed U.S. Constitution—shifting to Congress the power “to provide for organizing, arming, and disciplining Militia”—left the States’ right to arm their militias merely implied, and subject to federal tyranny.

-The Antifederalists won this debate, resulting in the 2nd Amendment that preserved the States’ right to maintain armed militia.
-Its wording, and how exactly it gave states what they demanded, have long mystified scholars and the courts.
-Unable to explain either, gun-control and gun-rights advocates asked the Supreme Court in District of Columbia v.
-Heller to choose instead between two individual rights—to serve in the militia or to self-defense—never arguing the state right debated.
+The Antifederalists won this war powers dispute, and an amendment that preserved the States’ right.
+Its wording, and how it gave States what they demanded, have long mystified scholars and the courts.
+Unable to explain either, gun control and rights advocates asked the Supreme Court in District of Columbia v.
+Heller (2008) to choose between two rights never debated—of individuals to serve in the militia or to self-defense—that the majority and dissents each called absurd.
+No one argued, and the Court never addressed, the right actually debated and protected.
 Read more

 The Terms Explained